NZ-linked Russian billionaire oligarch targeted in latest sanctions

-The Government is targeting New Zealand-linked Russian billionaire oligarch Alexsandr Abramov in its latest raft of sanctions following Russia's war in Ukraine.
+The Government is targeting New Zealand-linked Russian billionaire oligarch Alexander Abramov in its latest raft of sanctions following Russia's war in Ukraine.

 The sanctions on Abramov, co-founder and former chief executive of multinational steel manufacturing and mining company Evraz, come on the heels of deadly Russian missile strikes across at least 14 regions in Ukraine.